advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter9.md

 The green box in the figure indicates that the time interval between two consecutive Paxos instances reached 24ms.
 This suggests that the Mencius algorithm in MySQL is not aligned with a single Round-trip Time (RTT) in its implementation.

-Next, let¡¯s refer to the Mencius algorithm paper *"State Machine Replication for Wide Area Networks"* [54].
+Next, let's refer to the Mencius algorithm paper *"State Machine Replication for Wide Area Networks"* [54].
 The specific details of the network testing environment are as follows:

 ![](media/185beb2c6e0524d93abde3b25ecedc61.png)

 From the green box, it is evident that the network latency tested in the paper is RTT=100ms.
-Let¡¯s now examine the relevant information on Paxos processing provided in the paper.
+Let's now examine the relevant information on Paxos processing provided in the paper.

 ![](media/f67a3249ad8b040417f195c3ca11f795.png)